Follow-up thoughts on that time an author on dating pissed me off.

 My two rescue cats had been disposed of at a cathedral in South Florida.
 My cats were one of my first rebellious acts against my abuser.
 The stress of it was more than overwhelming but I was so relieved I had stood up for something.
 It was only one month later that I made my big break from the relationship after 8 months of planning my escape.
 I look at them every day and see that they represent freedom to me.

 And that’s exactly why I fight so hard for freedom for people today.
 Because I know what it’s like to have lost your own freedom.

-I just want them to know in all their messy glory, they are still fully, wholly and utterly loved, just as they are.
+I just want them to know in all their messy glory, they are still fully, wholly, and utterly loved, just as they are.

 I still disagree with the book even though I happen to actually like the dirty sex part.
 Hell, that’s what launched my entire career in writing was Dirty Sex & Politics.
 And that was only because I finally accepted all my flaws and shared them with the world.
 Which, I still do.

 I will mess it up.
 But someday, I will find the man I’m looking for.
 And I don’t care if he owns yachts or a vineyard and showers me with gifts.
 I care if I wake up only to see him watching me sleep.
-I care if I can watch a sunset reflect in eyes.
+I care if I can watch a sunset reflected in his eyes.
 I care if he makes me laugh so hard I fall off the couch.
 And I care if he is a good man.

 And the good news is, even if it never came.
-I have a beautifully full life all on my own…cats, wine and yoga pants included.
+I have a beautifully full life all on my own…cats, wine, and yoga pants included.